 Who can be an egg donor?

 Anonymous egg donors are healthy women in their twenties who are paid to undergo ovarian stimulation and retrieval of eggs.
 The Fertility Center of Oregon maintains a pool of anonymous egg donors available to our patients.
 Directed egg donors are women who are known to the intended parents.
 She could be a friend or a blood relative.
-She may do this service for free, or she may be compensated by the intended parents.
+She may do this service for free, or the intended parents may compensate her.
 There are also egg donor agencies in the United States where an egg donor can be sought.
-This adds expense (agency fees, travel expenses) but provides a larger number of donors to choose from.
+This adds expense (agency fees, travel expenses) but provides a more significant number of donors to choose from.

 What is a gestational surrogate?